Fight Zero Day Attacks with Zero Trust

 Structured Professional Spotlight

-As the Managing Director of Security for Structured, Brad leads an elite team of security and compliance professionals and ensures the Structured team is prepared to combat modern malware and advanced threats wherever they are found.
+As the Vice President of Security Solutions, Brad leads an elite team of security and compliance professionals and ensures the Structured team is prepared to combat modern malware and advanced threats wherever they are found.

 “Understanding how systems are built and how they can fail is a type of thinking that is hardwired in me and constantly drives me to learn more.”